sshahram/team-profile-generator/README.md

 Please see below for installation requirements:

 Please first install node.js and then run the following command into your terminal: npm install

-## User-Story
-As a manager, I want to generate a webpage that displays my team's basic info, so that I have quick access to their emails and GitHub profiles

 ## Acceptance-Criteria
 * When I am prompted for my team members and their information, then an HTML file is generated that displays a nicely formatted team roster based on user input